freemocap/freemocap_foundation/docs/standard-operating-procedures/requesting-payment-from-a-client.md

 ### **4. Submit the Invoice:**

 4.1 **Email the Invoice:**
-   - Send the invoice to the specified email addresses (e.g., APInvoice@cu.edu and AVERY.WILLIAMSON@cuanschutz.edu).
+   - Send the invoice to the specified email addresses (e.g., APInvoice@AT-PLACE.WHATEVER and CONTACT.PERSON@PLACE.WHATEVER).

 4.2 **Include Attachments:**
    - Attach the original quote and PO if required.